vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-admin/index.md

 }
 ```

 What it does, is that it restricts the admin UI only to authenticated users using HTTP basic authentication and form login.
-The login page itself and static UI resources (javascript, html, css) are public, otherwise you coul not login.
-Then there is a cookie-based Cross Site Request Forgery protection.
+The login page itself and static UI resources (javascript, HTML, CSS) are public.
+Otherwise, you could not log in.
+Then there is a cookie-based Cross-Site Request Forgery protection.
 You can see that some paths are ignored in CSRF protection - it's because the Admin Server currently [lacks proper support](http://codecentric.github.io/spring-boot-admin/current/#_csrf_on_actuator_endpoints).

-Now after restart you should see a nice login screen protecting your admin server:
+Now after a restart, you should see a nice login screen protecting your admin server:

 ![Admin Server login](admin-server-login.png)

 ## Cloud Discovery
 Spring Boot Admin client is not the only way to register your applications with the server.
-Admin Server supports also Spring Cloud Service Discovery.
+Admin Server also supports Spring Cloud Service Discovery.
 You can read more in the [offical docudsmentation](http://codecentric.github.io/spring-boot-admin/current/#spring-cloud-discovery-support) or in the [Spring Cloud Discovery with Spring Boot Admin](https://zoltanaltfatter.com/2018/05/15/spring-cloud-discovery-with-spring-boot-admin/) article.

 ## Notifications
 Once you have monitoring in place, you want to get notified once something goes wrong.
 The good news is that Spring Admin provides a wide variety of notification options.

-f you visit Admin Server page for the first time, it will ask you for permission to display push notifications on your computer.
+If you visit the Admin Server page for the first time, it asks you for permission to display push notifications on your computer.
 Whenever there is an issue, you'll get a popup message.

 ![Admin Push Notification](admin-push-notification.png)